georg-braun/cashflow/README.md

 # I wan't do deploy this

 ## Database
 It's up to you.
-Use a managed postgresql database or run your own database server.
+Use a managed postgresql database or run your own PostgreSQL database server.

 ## Backend
 The Github CI build creates a docker image that can be published on DockerHub.
 My image is deployed to `velox1992/cashflow`.

-You can use the `/backend/docker-compose.yml`to deploy the backend as docker container.
+You can use the `/backend/docker-compose.yml` to deploy the backend as docker container.

 ## Frontend
 There are a lot of possibilities.
 - Create vercel account, link repository and add environment variables.

+# Backup database

+The easiest (manual) to do this is using `pg_dump`.

+`pg_dump postgres://user:password@host/database > backup-file`